stanford-ppl/spatial-doc/docs/source/tutorial/gemm.rst

 and get better performance.

-When you understand the concepts introduced in this page, you may move on to the next example, :doc:`Convolution`, where you will learn to perform reductions on memories, include instrumentation hooks to help balance your pipeline, and see more complicated examples of banking.
+When you understand the concepts introduced in this page, you may move on to the next example, :doc:`convolution`, where you will learn to perform reductions on memories, include instrumentation hooks to help balance your pipeline, and see more complicated examples of banking.